thegworld/gtx-browser/docs/rust.md

-# Rust in Chromium
+# Rust in GTx Browser

 [TOC]

 # Why?

-Parsing untrustworthy data is a major source of security bugs, and it's therefore against Chromium rules [to do it in the browser process](rule-of-2.md) unless you can use a memory-safe language.
+Parsing untrustworthy data is a major source of security bugs, and it's therefore against GTx Browser rules [to do it in the browser process](rule-of-2.md) unless you can use a memory-safe language.

 Rust provides a cross-platform memory-safe language so that all platforms can